 The Classic Southern Safari

-Offering an unrivalled snapshot of Tanzania’s Southern Circuit, this 10-night trip combines all three Selous Safari Company camps: an incomparable wildlife experience at two contrasting safari destinations with your final port of call being our blissful beach lodge south of Dar es Salaam.
+Offering an unrivalled snapshot of Tanzania’s Southern Circuit, this 10-night trip combines three of Selous Safari Company camps: an incomparable wildlife experience at two contrasting safari destinations with your final port of call being our blissful beach lodge south of Dar es Salaam.

 Combination of two of Tanzania’s most spectacular parks

-Experience a multitude of game activities including fishing, boat cruises, walking safaris & expert led game drives
+Experience a multitude of game activities including fishing, boat cruises, walking safaris & expert-led game drives

 Perfect combination of ultimate game camps with ultimate relaxation

-Relaxation is the keynote to Ras Kutani with a selection of activities including spa, snorkelling a shipwreck, boogie
+Relaxation is the keynote to Ras Kutani with a selection of activities including spa, snorkelling a shipwreck, boogie boards, kayaking, walks and watching turtles hatching.

-Details: 3 nights Siwandu Camp (Selous), 3 nights Jongomero (Ruaha) & 4 nights Ras Kutani
+3 nights Siwandu Camp (Selous), 3 nights Jongomero (Ruaha) & 4 nights Ras Kutani

-Including: All food, drinks(except at RK), laundry flights, fees, transfers*
+Including: All food, drinks(except at RK), laundry, flights, fees, transfers*

 Day 1: Dar es Salaam – Jongomero, Ruaha National Park